The Declaration of Independence

 Declaration of Natural Rights

-We believe that all men are created equal, that they are given by their Creator certain natural Rights, that among these are Life, Liberty, and the pursuit of Happiness.
-To guarantee these rights, Governments are created by Men, and these governments get their power from the approval of the people they govern.
-Whenever any Form of Government abuses its responsibility, it is the Right of the People to change or destroy that government, and create a new Government that will protect the Safety and Happiness of the people.
-Governments should not be changed for simple reasons.
-History has shown that people will suffer rather than change the government that causes their injuries.
-But when a long series of abuses is committed by a government wanting to create a dictatorship, it is the right of the people, it is their duty, to destroy that government and replace it with a new one.
+We believe that all people are created equal, that they are given by their Creator certain natural Rights, that among these are Life, Liberty, and the pursuit of Happiness.
+To guarantee these rights, Governments are created by People, and these governments get their power from the approval of the people they govern.
+Whenever any Form of Government abuses its responsibility to protect the natural rights of its citizens, it is the Right of the People to change or destroy that government, and create a new Government that will protect the Safety and Happiness of the people.
+Caution dictates that Governments should not be changed for minor short-term issues.
+History has shown that people will tolerate minor discomfort rather than change the government that causes their injuries.
+But when a long series of abuses is committed by a government wanting to create a tyranny, it is the right of the people, it is their duty, to destroy that government and replace it with a new one.

 List of Grievances